Update: ‘Design’ section updated and ‘TopElectricSUV says’ section added.

 Release date

 The U.S., the second-biggest SUV market after China, will likely be among the first countries to receive the Q9, probably at a starting price of around USD 80,000.
-Going by media reports, customer delivery units should start reaching Audi U.S. dealers by the end of 2025.

 TopElectricSUV says

-The Audi Q9 could be the four-ringed brand’s biggest and most feature-packed SUV to date, designed specifically for American families.
-The stylish XL SUV from Ingolstadt could be the most high-tech and classiest full-size SUV on the market, thus being the perfect luxury vehicle for upper-class consumers.
+The Audi Q9 could be the four-ringed brand’s biggest and most feature-packed SUV, designed specifically for American families.
+The stylish XL SUV from Ingolstadt could be the most high-tech and classiest full-size SUV on the market, thus being the perfect luxury vehicle for upper-class segment consumers.
 Despite our confidence that it’ll be as capable, if not better, than German rivals BMW X7 and Mercedes GLS in most areas, we’ll have to wait and see whether it’s as luxurious as the Range Rover, the segment’s benchmark.

 Audi Q9 FAQs